zaratsian/iaa-2022/README.md

 **Assignment**
 * Assignment 4 - SparkML or Docker Container
+  - This is a **TEAM** assignment.
-  - Due on Thursday, March 31
+  - Due on Thursday, March 31 by 11:59pm
   - Email me with any questions regarding the assignment.
   - Please submit your code by email to d.zaratsian@gmail.com